-Hangyul Kim started the violin at the age of 9 under the tutelage of Professor Wendy Sharp of Yale University.
-While Sharp’s student, she was awarded by Mayor John DeStefano for her artistic endeavors in the inner city of New Haven, including her solo debut at the Sprague Music Hall at Yale University with the Greater New Haven Youth Orchestra.
-Prior to her position in the Calgary Philharmonic Orchestra, Kim was the acting Associate Concertmaster of the Tucson Symphony Orchestra for the 2014-15 season, as well as the concertmaster of the Opera in the Ozarks for the summer 2014 season.
+Hangyul Kim started the violin at the age of nine under the tutelage of Professor Wendy Sharp of Yale University.
+She has been a member of the Calgary Philharmonic Orchestra since the 2018/2019 season.
+Prior to her position in Calgary, Kim was the acting Associate Concertmaster of the Tucson Symphony Orchestra for the 2014/2015 season, as well as the Concertmaster of the Opera in the Ozarks.

-Kim has had the privilege of performing throughout the United States, including at the Kennedy Center where she was awarded an orchestral fellowship with the Kennedy Summer Music Institute and studied with various members of the National Symphony Orchestra; and at the Eastern Music Festival where she was a member of the faculty orchestra under the direction of Maestro Gerard Schwarz.
-She was a two-year recipient of the orchestral fellowship at the Aspen Summer Music Festival, and has also performed overseas as a member of the Schleswig-Holstein Festival Orchestra and as a substitute first violinist for the Sydney Symphony Orchestra.
-While in Australia, she had the privilege of performing with YouTube viral sensation TwoSet Violin.
+Kim has studied and performed at the Kennedy Center Summer Music Institute in Washington DC; and at the Eastern Music Festival, where she was a member of the faculty orchestra under the direction of Maestro Gerard Schwarz.
+She was a two-year recipient of the orchestral fellowship at the Aspen Summer Music Festival, and has also performed overseas as a member of the Schleswig-Holstein Festival Orchestra in Germany and in the first violin section with the Sydney Symphony Orchestra in Australia.
+While in Sydney, she had the privilege of performing with YouTube viral sensation TwoSet Violin.

-Kim recently earned her doctorate from the Indiana University Jacobs School of Music where she studied with the late Ik-Hwan Bae and was the recipient of the Linda and Jack Gill scholarship, as well as the Dean’s Artistic Award.
-In addition to Bae, Kim has had the strange fortune of studying with other prizewinners of the 1985 Queen Elisabeth Competition, including Nai-Yuan Hu and Dene Olding.
-Kim’s teachers also include Alex Kerr and Luis Haza.
+Kim earned her doctorate from the Indiana University Jacobs School of Music where she studied with the late Ik-Hwan Bae and was the recipient of the Linda and Jack Gill scholarship, as well as the Dean’s Artistic Award.
+In addition to Bae, Kim has studied with other prizewinners of the 1985 Queen Elisabeth Competition, including Nai-Yuan Hu and Dene Olding.
 Her commitment to her studies has enabled her to earn special recognition of highest distinction on her doctoral exams, and has also earned her minors in music history and opera stage management.